 An important feature of coaching is that focus on the positive.
-Does it mean that ignores problems?
-No. However, instead of boosting problems, it boosts the best aspects of yourself and helps you recognize your own ability, your skills and your strengths.
+Does it mean ignoring problems?
+No. However, instead of boosting problems, it boosts the best aspects and helps you recognize your ability, skills, and strengths.

 Coaching often works with aspects like values, allowing you to be motivated in a positive manner by the things that matter to you.
 It allows you to know yourself better and to focus on the aspects that really make you tick rather than on those that seem to be off.

 Coaching is also focused on discovering and improving your strengths, often helping you recognize them in yourself and applying them to your goals.
 It can help you improve yourself while still being true to the aspects that make you be who you are.

 Coaching can help you take a more optimistic approach to the world.
 You can become more resilient and use your problems as opportunities for growth.

 An element that often appears in coaching is spirituality.
 You can grow in that aspect of your life as well as in others, helping you find more of a meaning in your life and having a more comprehensive personal growth.

 If you are interested in focusing on the positive in yourself, the world and others, you should consider life coaching.
 We offer our services in Sydney, Australia and would welcome you to contact us through our website http://www.abundancecoaching.com.au/ where you can book a consultation or a coaching session with one of our life coaches.